-- To engage the P (park), come to a complete stop; then shift the transmission into park. - NOTE: The high range is for normal riding with light loads.
+- To engage the high range from neutral, move the shift lever forward and inward - 2.
+To engage the low range from high range, move the shift lever forward. - NOTE: The high range is for normal riding with light loads.
 The low range is for carrying heavy loads or trailer towing.
 Compared to HIGH range, the LOW range position provides slower speed and greater torque to the wheels.